-The inclusion of food for class activities and school clubs is very limited, and when or if offered, it is done in alignment with our healthy and inclusive food practices.
-Healthy and nutritious food or tea may, by teacher discretion, be part of class student birthday celebrations or learning celebrations occasionally throughout the year.
+The inclusion of food for class activities and school clubs is very limited.
+If and when food is offered, it is done in alignment with our healthy and inclusive food practices.
+Healthy and nutritious food or tea may, by teacher discretion, be part of class student birthday celebrations and/or learning celebrations occasionally throughout the year for social or academic purposes.
+For instance, food may be used to deepen a relationship to a second language or culture such as La Chandeleur, or to explore fractions in Math.
+Alternatively, food may provide a social experience, such as having a Medieval feast as part of the Medieval games.
+Teachers may also choose to have potlucks for class community events as part of coming together.

-Parents must receive approval of foods they wish to bring to share with class students with adequate notice and be in alignment with teacher requests.
+Parents must receive approval of foods they wish to bring to share with class students with adequate notice and be in alignment with teacher requests. https://food-guide.canada.ca/en/tips-for-healthy-eating/school/#section-1

-https://food-guide.canada.ca/en/tips-for-healthy-eating/school/#section-1